bakjs/hapi-sequelize/README.md

 ### Database Instances

-Each registration adds a DB instance to the `server.plugins['hapi-sequelizejs']` object with the name option as the key.
+Each registration adds a DB instance to the `server.plugins['sequelize']` object with the name option as the key.

 ```javascript